PierfrancescoSoffritti/android-youtube-player/README.md

 If set to 1: web UI is visible.

 ##### `videoId`
-This option indicates the initial video ID that will be played.
-Providing this may help avoid initialization errors reported by the API.
+This option indicates the initial video ID that will be loaded.
+If this is not provided, the API will load a blank placeholder video initially, until `loadVideo` or `cueVideo` is called.

 ##### `rel`
 This option controls the related videos shown at the end of a video.